 Virtual Academy | Weapons | Links | Forum

 stamps helped fund

 While Dickerson played the role of Wild West soldier of fortune to the hilt, he was actually a savvy politician expert at using the media to promote himself.
-When Hollywood came calling, Dickerson handpicked Tyrone Power to play him in a series of movies called The Night Watch.
+When Hollywood came calling, Dickerson hand-picked Tyrone Power to play him in a series of movies called The Night Watch.
 In addition, Dickerson was the hero of a comic book series, and he produced and narrated a radio show, The Vanguard, based on real-life FVZA cases.
 Unfortunately, his dramatic instincts were not on par with his vampire-hunting skills, and the show failed to take off.
-Despite that misstep, his exhaustive public relations work paid big dividends: in a 1930 poll, Americans selected Dickerson as Public Hero Number one.
+Despite that misstep, his exhaustive public relations work paid big dividends: in a 1930 poll, Americans selected Dickerson as Public Hero Number One.

-|New York Times headline, November 5, 1933|
+|New York Times headline; November 5, 1935|

 The rules changed in the post-Dickerson era of the FVZA.
 Directors were limited to two terms (eight years), and all their decisions had to be rubber-stamped by Congress.
 The new oversight, combined with a succession of outstanding FVZA directors, transformed an agency that had once been an embarrassment into one of the most respected in government.
 Ironically, it was the Dickerson-instituted recruitment and training programs that enabled our leaders to draw upon such a large pool of qualified people for the role of America's top vampire and zombie hunter.